Table of Contents

 const int MOD = 1e9 + 7;

-Code Snippet: Modular Inverse and Binary Exponentiation functions (Click to expand)
+Code Snippet: Binary Exponentiation (Click to expand)

 Join the USACO Forum!